'A singular focus’: Durbin is determined to make history as he works to confirm Biden’s Supreme Court pick

 “If anyone can accomplish that, Chairman Durbin can,” he said, adding, “He knows how to be a pugilist and to stand up and fight hard for principles.
 But he’s also been respectful and constructive, and despite what is a very partisan committee that fights over a lot of very difficult issues, he’s invested a lot of time and effort in trying to hold together what bipartisan respect there is on the committee.”

-Biden has vowed to announce his choice by the end of the month, and Durbin has publicly set a goal of confirming that nominee before Easter, April 10.
+Biden has vowed to announce his choice by the end of the month, and Durbin has publicly set a goal of confirming that nominee before the Easter recess, which is scheduled to begin April 8.
 Biden made a campaign pledge to nominate the first Black woman to the high court, and he reiterated that pledge after Breyer announced his retirement.

 Three judges are known to be on Biden’s shortlist of finalists: Ketanji Brown Jackson, 51, whom Biden named to the U.S. Court of Appeals for the District of Columbia Circuit last year; Leondra Kruger, 45, a California Supreme Court justice since 2015; and J. Michelle Childs, 55, a federal trial judge in South Carolina who has already been nominated to the same Appeals court as Jackson.